Giphy/giphy-ios-sdk/Docs.md

 ### _Accessing Media Assets_

 Every `GPHMedia` object provides a collection of renditions, which are distinct versions of the media asset in a variety of resolutions and file types.
-We recommend sticking with the `webp` file format, which load fast and look great.
+We recommend sticking with the `webp` file format, which loads fast and looks great.

 Once a gif is selected from the grid, use the `fixed_width` webp rendition for display in social contexts like message threads or comments.